 For our last full day in Seattle, we ventured to the North Cascades National Park.
-I’d seen photos of how beautiful Lake Diablo is and it seemed like the perfect destination for some adventure.
+I’d seen photos of how beautiful Diablo Lake was and it seemed like the perfect destination for some adventure.
 We rented the same Zip car that we used in this post and got on our way.

-Getting there was quite simple as it’s just highways and country roads after that.
+Driving from Seattle to Diablo Lake was quite simple as it’s just highways and country roads after that.
 We did stop at a small grocery store to pick up food for lunch.
-By the time we got to the Lake Diablo overlook, we were right on time for lunch.
+By the time we got to the Diablo Lake overlook, we were right on time for lunch.
 We took in the breathtaking views, the color of the lake (!) and enjoyed our company sitting by a picnic table.

 After taking in the overlook, we drove to another spot that had a little forest path.
 The weather in early September was perfect as the sun was out and there was a slight breeze.
 From there we drove to another, longer path and walked that as well.
 It was so nice to get out of the city and see more of Washington State.
 We dipped our toes in a little river nearby and simply enjoyed being in the moment with nature.

 In the late afternoon we were exhausted from hiking and ready to head home.
 Greg was a trooper for driving the whole way and we spent our last dinner in the city eating again at our hotel.
 That Italian restaurant was honestly fantastic – they hand make all their pasta – and we still talk about how that was such an amazing dinner.

 If you’re planning a trip to Seattle I recommend checking out the local area as well.
 Both Greg and I loved the city and exploring different parts outside of it.
 I think it gives you a greater understanding of how it would be if you lived there.
 And all the amazing things it has to offer.

 As this rounds up our Seattle trip, here are my previous posts in case you missed them: